 photo source: hotelfuessen.de

-AIRBNB- This is a simple looking apartment, but the host is a Superhost and it’s only $77+ per night.
-But that’s not what caught my eye, check out the insane view from the window!
-Click here to book this awesome place.
+AIRBNB- This is a simple looking apartment, but the host is a Superhost and the view is something else!
+Check out the insane view from the window.
+Click here to see the latest prices and to book this awesome place.

 This view is everything.